Foundational Stories of

 Seymour, who was now a married father of two young kids, told his wife that Mr. Mitarai was again asking him to go to law school.
 “He’s been telling you that for five years,” she responded.
 “Yes, but this time he really means it!”

 Realizing that this time the request was very serious, Seymour agreed.
 He enrolled in Touro Law School in 1985.
 Of course, he also told his wife that since he was going to Law School, he wanted to make Law Review.
-He again relays his wife’s practical advice; “You’re crazy!
-You’ve got a job.
-There’s no purpose to achieving law review.”
+He again relays his wife’s practical advice; “Do you really need that additional pressure?
+You already have a job.
+Will Law Review really make a difference?”

 He made Law Review.

 Making the Law Review means one excelled in their studies and either researched, wrote or reviewed articles published in a scholarly journal on some aspect of the law.

 Acquiring a law degree certainly helped Seymour as his roles and responsibilities with Canon increased.
 In 1989, Seymour established the in-house legal department at Canon U.S.A., where he currently oversees almost 50 in-house attorneys including intellectual property attorneys.
 His breadth of experiences took him into situations that required a mix of skills and knowledge.
 Seymour says that Mr. Mitarai’s foresight in sending him to law school was brilliant and he’s so glad that he listened to him.

 Like most major companies, Canon would often rely on the assistance of outside counsel to provide support and expertise in a variety of situations.
 Seymour, representing the business interests of Canon, would often find himself at the negotiation table alongside senior partners and veteran attorneys brought in to assist in negotiation.
 He certainly valued their experience and listened to their input.
 At the same time, Seymour had his own ideas as to how he saw a negotiation going.